 Welcome to our third installment of the Parents’ Perspective – a mini blog series for parents, by parents, to lend advice, share stories, and more about raising musical children.
 You can also read past posts on music resources and musical beginnings.

 Today’s topic is on practicing: How’d you get your kids to do it?
 What schedule worked best for you?
 Was it easy or difficult to get your child to practice?
 We received a wealth of feedback from parents, and also had guest blogger and piano teacher Maria Rainier weigh in.
 Enjoy!

 How to Get Kids to Practice Their Instruments

 A structured practice schedule is helpful!

 Barbara Nakazawa says “For the young musician a calendar with a sticker reward chart shows a visual form of success.
-After a certain number of stickers the student receives some type of reward.
-In my studio I have a prize box.
-If it is your child, perhaps going out for ice cream, a movie, or a little toy that they are looking for may be more suitable.
-Always remember that happy and proud is the bottom line.
-As a parent your job is to help make practicing joyful and fun.
+After a certain number of stickers, the student receives some type of reward.
+In my studio, I have a prize box.
+If it is your child, perhaps going out for ice cream, a movie, or a little toy that they are looking for maybe more suitable.
+Always remember that happiness and pride are the bottom line.
+As a parent, your job is to help make practicing joyful and fun.
 Laughter is ok too!”

 Barbara is a flute teacher in Massachusetts.
 For more information on her studio, please visit www.newtonfluteteacher.com